gpadolina/diagnosticAnalysisAndStepwiseRegression/README.md

 Infant.Mortality
         1.642003
 ```
+The largest vif is 4.6257 for Education.
+Again, this isn't large enough to indicate multicollinearity.

 ![Image of final residual](https://github.com/gpadolina/diagnosticAnalysisAndStepwiseRegression/blob/master/plots/finalResidual.png)

 ![Image of final constant variace](https://github.com/gpadolina/diagnosticAnalysisAndStepwiseRegression/blob/master/plots/finalConstantVariance.png)

+The plot doesn't indicate any violate of constant variance of error assumption.

 ### Final test of normality with final model
 ```